MarkyMan4/miducro/README.md

 - [x] add items
 - [x] bug - once I build, collisions aren't working
 - [ ] add item slot for player
+  - make it so that in the upgrade screen, there is a random chance that the player can choose to take an item instead of an upgrade
 - [x] make bugs randomly drop items
 - [x] add mega bugs
 - [x] add fast moving bugs